Race and health: Defining race

 Over the past 20 years, a consensus has emerged that, while race is partially based on physical similarities within groups, it does not have an inherent physical or biological meaning.
 In response, researchers and social scientists have begun examining notions of race as constructed.
 Racial groups are "constructed" from differing historical, political, and economic contexts, rather than corresponding to inherited, biological variations.
 Proponents of the constructionist view claim that biological definitions have been used to justify racism in the past and still have the potential to be used to encourage racist thinking in the future.
 Since race is changing and often so loosely characterized on arbitrary phenotypes, and because it has no genetic basis, the only working definition we can assign it is a social construct.
-This is not to say race is imaginary or non-existent.
-It is an important social reality.
-However to say that the concept of race has any scientific merit or has a scientific foundation can lead to many issues in scientific research, and it may also lead to inherent racial bias.
+Race can be an important epidemiologic category, however to suggest that the concept of race has any scientific merit or has a scientific foundation can lead to many issues in scientific research, and it may also lead to inherent racial bias.

 Social interpretations of race explains that social views also better explain the ambiguity of racial definitions.
-An individual may self-identify as one race based on one set of determinants (for example, phenotype, culture, ancestry) while society may ascribe the person otherwise based on external forces and discrete racial standards.
-Dominant racial conceptions influence how individuals label both themselves and others within society.
+An individual may self-identify as one race based on one set of determinants (for example, phenotype, culture, ancestry) while a society may ascribe the person otherwise based on external forces and discrete racial standards.
+Dominant racial conceptions influence how individuals label both themselves and others within a society.
 Modern human populations are becoming more difficult to define within traditional racial boundaries due to racial admixture.
-Most scientific studies, applications, and government documents ask individuals to self-identify race from a limited assortment of common racial categories.
+Most scientific studies, applications, and government documents ask Americans to self-identify race from a limited assortment of common racial categories.

+In the United States, race is a cause discrimination, prejudice, marginalization, and even subjugation.
+Despite the social costs, American researchers argue racial categorization remains beneficial to diagnosis and research.
 The conflict between self-identification and societal ascription further complicates biomedical research and public health policies.
-However complex its sociological roots, race has real biological ramifications; the intersection of race, science, and society permeates everyday life and influences human health via genetics, access to medical care, diagnosis, and treatment.
+However complex its sociological roots, race has biological ramifications; the intersection of race, science, and society permeates everyday American life and influences human health via genetics, access to medical care, diagnosis, and treatment.

 Race and disease

-Diseases affect racial groups differently, especially when they are co-related with class disparities.
+Diseases affect racial groups when they are co-related with class disparities.
 As socioeconomic factors influence the access to care, the barriers to access healthcare systems can perpetuate different biological effects of diseases among racial groups that are not pre-determined by biology.